AnoukSmet/Dog-Health-Tracker/README.md

 Whenever the user has multiple dogs, I want that the user is able to select the profile that should be displayed on the dashboard.
 The dashboard should be very clear and intuitive to use.

+When the user doesn't have any dog yet added to its useraccount, a blank dashboard will be displayed with a very clear call-to-action to add the first dog.
+On the place where normally the logs would show, I will the following text: "After you have added your dog, come here to start tracking!"

 * **Implementation**
 My dashboard exists out of 2 main parts, the dog profile and the logs display.